For a kids’ picture book with a positive message try The Pirates Next Door

 I’d recommend this book for any children around 5 years and a bit older.
 Children who enjoy books with bright detailed illustrations and children who love pirates will particularly love it.
 This is a picture book that can be re-read often by children and parents together.
 With short pieces of text and a snappy story, it is the perfect length for a bed-time read.

-The author and illustrator of The Pirates Next Door grew up in North Wales.
+The author and illustrator of this fantastic children’s book grew up in North Wales.
 Jonny Duddle has created a number of children’s books, including The Pirate-Cruncher, another great picture book that we enjoyed.
 Children can enjoy looking out for familiar characters that appear in both books.

 Duddle has also been busy illustrating the covers of the children’s editions of the Harry Potter books.
 It was fun to recognise his distinctive drawing style decorating the covers of some of my son’s more recent reads.